Fz3r0/Fz3r0/README.md

 - This repository contain codes and scripts that could harm some systems and devices.
 Read carefully each file documentation and/or script before download, extract, execute, copy or compile.

-- Some techniques shown in this repository could be considered illegal in some Countries, it is recommended to study the computer legislation before replicating any process included in the repository.
+- Some techniques shown in this repository could be considered illegal in some Countries, it is recommended to study the computer legislation before replicating any process included in this repository.

 - It is mandatory to experiment only in controlled laboratory environments, whether physical or virtual.
-The administrator or person in charge of any device, network, or infrastructure must be aware of and agree to any security engagement that is intended to be carried out.
+The administrator in charge of any device, network, or infrastructure must be aware and agree to any security engagement or configuration that is intended to be carried out.

 - Any misuse of the information and files compiled in this repository will not be the responsibility of the author.